Pirate-Hunter-Zoro/Novel-Writer/README.md

 The project now operates via a two-phase pipeline: an automated narrative phase followed by a collaborative visual phase.

-1.  **Phase 1: Automated Narrative Generation**
+1. **Phase 1: Automated Narrative Generation with the Dynamic Guardrail Injector**
     - The Conductor executes a single command: `python scripts/conductor.py --chapter-number X`.
     - The `conductor.py` script takes full control:
         - It first runs `prompt_generator.py` to prepare the workspace.
         - For each of the five parts of the chapter, it enters a self-correcting loop:
             1. It calls `author.py` to generate the text.
-            2. It calls `critic.py` to analyze the text.
+            2. It calls `critic.py` to analyze the text against the *original* prompt.
             3. If the critique passes, it moves to the next part.
-If it fails, it re-runs the loop with feedback until quality checks are passed or max retries are hit.
+            4. If the critique **fails**, the Conductor extracts the `NEGATIVE_CONSTRAINT` directives, builds a new, more restrictive prompt with these "guardrails," and re-runs the Author bot.
+This loop continues until quality checks are passed or max retries are hit.

 2. **Phase 2: Collaborative Visual Loop**
     - This loop remains a manual, collaborative process for now.
     - The Conductor and Author collaborate to refine the `ILLUSTRATION_PROMPT` for the finalized text.
     - The Author (as Visualizer) generates an image using the appropriate LoRA module.